News

 Best Practices in Public/Private Partnerships: Successful public/private partnerships involving SWAC members may be featured:

-- in US Mayor, the biweekly publication distributed to every Mayor, all members of Congress, and key Administration officials, among others.
+• in communications distributed to all mayors, all members of Congress, and key Administration officials.

 SWAC members may also be invited from time to time to participate in the sponsorship and formation of new collaborative projects on priority issues.